 - Eligibility to work in the United States

-- In addition, the department may require applicants to successfully complete an exam testing basic accounting knowledge
+- The Department may also require applicants to successfully complete an exam testing basic accounting knowledge

 Start an Application

-In order to be eligible for the One-Year MAcc Program, international applicants must currently (AT THE TIME OF APPLICATION) be an F-1 visa holder.
-International applicants must also complete all four years of their bachelor's degree in the United States (students in a "2+2 Program" are not eligible for the One-Year MAcc Program.
+To be eligible for the One-Year MAcc Program, international applicants must hold an F-1 visa AT THE TIME OF APPLICATION.
+International applicants must also complete all four years of their bachelor's degree in the United States.
+International applicants in a "2+2 Program" are not eligible for the One-Year MAcc Program.

-GMAT and TOEFL scores are only accepted if they sent by the testing organizations directly to the University.
+GMAT and TOEFL scores are only accepted if sent by the testing organizations directly to Penn State.
 DO NOT send copies of your scores to us.
-Also, do not send financial information unless you are accepted into the program as we request that information.
+Also, do not send financial information unless you are accepted into the program and we request that information.